-- 6. Confiscation of Prohibited Property: Items whose presence is in violation of University policy will be confiscated and will become the property of the University.
-Prohibited items may be returned to the owner at the discretion of the Chief Conduct Officer. - d) University Housing Sanctions: University housing sanctions are imposed when a student's behavior also violates the terms and conditions of their housing license agreement. - Restriction of Visitation Privileges: An individual or individuals residing in Universityprovided housing may be restricted from having guests.
-The parameters of the restriction will be specified; - University Housing Reassignment: The student is reassigned to another Universityprovided housing facility.
+- 5. Confiscation of Prohibited Property: Items whose presence is in violation of University policy will be confiscated and will become the property of the University.
+Prohibited items may be returned to the owner at the discretion of the Chief Conduct Officer. - d) University Housing Sanctions: University housing sanctions are imposed when a student's behavior also violates the terms and conditions of their housing license agreement. - 1.
+Restriction of Visitation Privileges: An individual or individuals residing in University-provided housing may be restricted from having guests.
+The parameters of the restriction will be specified; - 2.
+University Housing Reassignment: The student is reassigned to another University-provided housing facility.
 Student Living personnel will decide on the reassignment details; - 3.
 University Housing Probation: The student is put on official notice that, should further violations of Residence Hall or University policies occur during a specified probationary period, the student may be immediately removed from University-provided housing.
-The parents, guardians, or financial sponsors of students who are dependents, as defined by FERPA, will be notified of this status; - 4.
+The parents, guardians, or financial sponsors of students who are dependents, as defined by FERPA, may be notified of this status; - 4.
 Loss of University Housing: The student is removed from University- provided housing for a specified period of time after which the student is eligible to return.
 Conditions for re-admission to University-provided housing may be specified.
-Under this sanction, a student is required to vacate University-provided housing within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Associate Vice President for Student Living and Engagement or the Chief Conduct Officer.
-The parents, guardians, or financial sponsors of students who are dependents, as defined by FERPA, will be notified of this status.
+Under this sanction, a student is required to vacate University-provided housing within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Assistant Vice President of Residential Life, Student Engagement & Leadership or the Chief Conduct Officer.
+The parents, guardians, or financial sponsors of students who are dependents, as defined by FERPA, may be notified of this status.
 This sanction may be enforced with a trespass action, if deemed necessary; - 5.
 Loss of University Housing through Tenure: The student's privilege to live in, or visit, any University-provided housing structure is revoked indefinitely.
-Under this sanction, a student is required to vacate University-provided housing within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Associate Vice President for Student Living and Engagement or the Chief Conduct Officer.
-The parents, guardians, or financial sponsors of students who are dependents, as defined by FERPA, will be notified of this status.
+Under this sanction, a student is required to vacate University-provided housing within 24 hours of notification of the action, though this deadline may be extended upon application to, and at the discretion of, the Assistant Vice President of Residential Life, Student Engagement & Leadership or the Chief Conduct Officer.
+The parents, guardians, or financial sponsors of students who are dependents, as defined by FERPA, may be notified of this status.
 This sanction may be enforced with a trespass action, if deemed necessary. - e) Other Sanctions: Additional or alternate sanctions may be created and designed as deemed appropriate to the offense, with the approval of the Chief Conduct Officer, or designee.